 - Stroke Association Support Coordinators help survivors and carers get the support, equipment and services they need.

-Help Stroke survivors and their families rebuild their lives this Christmas
+Help stroke survivors and their families rebuild their lives

-£100 could help to run a stroke club or group, meaning families won’t feel isolated this Christmas.
+£100 could help to run a stroke club or group.

 £25 could help answer difficult questions for carers by providing them with much-needed guides and information.

-£10 could help a carer rebuild their life after stroke, giving them crucial access to emotional support this Christmas through our Helpline.
+£10 could help a carer rebuild their life after stroke, giving them crucial access to emotional support through our Helpline.

 Funds raised will go towards vital services for stroke survivors across the UK.